Store Hours

 Location

 Follow the directions on your seed envelope.
 It'll tell you when to start them indoors and when to plant them outside.
-Generally, you'll add 3 to 5 seeds per planting hole, then press them into the soil at the correct depth.
-Mark where you planted them with a twig, toothpick, or flag so you don't mistake them for weeds later.
+Generally, you'll add three to five seeds per planting hole, then press them into the soil at the correct depth.
+Mark where you planted them with a flag, twig, or toothpick so you don't accidentally confuse them with weeds later.

 Should I harden off my seedlings before planting them outside?

 It's time to start thinking of spring.
-We're here to help you prepare for warmer temperatures, fragrant breezes, and sprouts poking up out of the ground.
-Planting seeds indoors near a sunny window means you'll be ready to transplant young veggie plants and spring flowers when the frosts are through and the ground thaws.
-You might even want to directly sow seeds into the earth.
+Clean out the shed and sweep the gazebo to prepare for fragrant breezes, warmer temperatures, and sprouts poking up out of the ground.
+Planting seeds indoors with grow lights means you'll be ready to transplant spring annuals and young veggie plants when the ground thaws and the frosts are through.
+You might even want to plant seeds directly into the earth.
+What better way to start than by exploring your favorite local plant nursery, The Garden Center in College Place?

 Plant Hardiness Zones Explained

-For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 For best results, choose plants in your zone number or less.
 In other words, a Zone 5 garden can support plants listed as Zones 1–5.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
 Be sure to read your seed packet for details.
-If you start seeds a little later than recommended, it's not ideal, but it should even out as time passes.
+If you start seeds later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone